Deploying a Server for Bioinformatics Research

 Other packages

-conda install <package_name>=<version>=<build_string>
+mamba install <package_name>=<version>=<build_string>

 Check pytorch/tensorflow